TROYTRON/bahhugss/docs/TMM 7.md

 **Citizens** are considered to be the "standard" population for the purposes of TI's nation mechanics.

 **Refugees** depict the social pressures caused and experienced by refugees in the BAHHSCQ setting.
-They are created when warfare and other disasters cause population to flee into neighbouring regions; many nations will have a random number of refugees resulting from Impact at scenario start.
-They do not contribute to GDP, and are not considered in GDPpc calculations; but their presence in a nation corrodes all the nice stats, especially Inequality and Cohesion (and thus Unrest).
+They are created when warfare, instability, and other disasters cause region populations to flee into neighbouring regions; many nations will have a random number of refugees resulting from Impact at scenario start.
+Existing refugees may also migrate to neighbouring regions if the conditions there are favourable.

+Refugees do not contribute to GDP, and are not considered in GDPpc calculations; but their presence in a nation corrodes all the nice stats, especially Inequality and Cohesion (and thus Unrest).
 This can be averted by investing in the Resettlement priority, or by having Valkyries and armies perform the Reconstruction mission, both of which move a number of refugees to the citizens category.

 Note that nations controlled by Disregard will not admit _any_ refugees, while nations controlled by Enlighten will admit double.

 **Arcology** populations are those who live inside Arcologies.
 Residential modules be built to house them, which will drain population from the citizens category over time (and then refugees, if no citizens are present).
 If an Arcology's population ever exceeds its residential capacity, the excess population is immediately kicked out and resigned to refugee status, making the sabotage of residential modules a nice way to destabilize a nation.

 Arcology populations are safe from most depradations and more prosperous than ordinary citizens, improving the nation's Money and Research outputs; but they are very sensitive to drops in living standards, and highly susceptible to propaganda.

 ## FACTION RESOURCES